Eucalyptus jimberlanica: Description

 Eucalyptus jimberlanica is a mallet or a tree that typically grows to a height of 4 to 10 m and does not form a lignotuber.
 It has smooth, glossy dark brown to copper-coloured bark on the trunk and branches.
 Adult leaves are arranged alternately, the same glossy green on both sides, narrow lance-shaped to lance-shaped, 45-90 mm long and 5-18 mm wide tapering to a petiole up to 13 mm long.
-The flower buds are arranged in leaf axils in groups of seven on an thick, flattened, unbranched peduncle 2-9 mm long, the individual buds on pedicels 1-2 mm long.
+The flower buds are arranged in leaf axils in groups of seven on a thick, flattened, unbranched peduncle 2-9 mm long, the individual buds on pedicels 1-2 mm long.
 Mature buds are oval to more or less spherical, 7-10 mm long and 6-8 mm wide with a hemispherical operculum that is about the same length as the floral cup.
 The fruit is a more or less sessile, woody, conical to cup-shaped capsule 7-9 mm long and 6-8 mm wide with the valves below rim level.

 This eucalypt is one of nine species of gimlet in the genus Eucalyptus.
 It is regarded by some as a possible hybrid between E. terebra and E. ravida.